spikenail/spikenail/README.md

 #### Access based on another model

-In some cases we want to apply rule only if another model satisfies the condition.
+In some cases we want to apply rule only if another model satisfies some condition.
 We can use checkRelation property for that.

 ##### checkRelation